f-varga/image-tagger/README.md

 # 📸 Simple Flask Image Tagger

-A lightweight, hobby project built with **Flask** for demonstrating skills in web development, database management, and UI design (mainly for myself since I don't really expect anyone to look at this app -- and yes, this file was written by an LLM).
+A lightweight, hobby project built with **Flask** for demonstrating skills in web development, database management, and UI design (mainly for myself since I don't really expect anyone to look at this app -- and yes, this file was mostly written by an LLM).
 This application provides an easy way to organize and search your local image collection using customizable tags.

 ---